pipe/webcam/README.md

 3. setup wifi (if needed)
    ethernet links are more secure and PoE is the best way to power a PiCam but in some situations wifi fits the bill
+   (recent rasberian versions allow you to put a wpa_supplicant.conf in /boot so it can connect up on first boot)
 4. install and config pipe software
   * make a link and pipe for the camera
    `mknod camera.mjpeg p`